the-scouts/por/sphinx_source/chapter-5.rst

 g.
 A statement of accounts must be prepared annually and be scrutinised, independently examined or audited as appropriate in accordance with these Rules.

 h.
 PDF copies of the annual report and accounts are sent to the Country and National Headquarters within the 14 days following the County's Annual General Meeting at which the annual report and accounts were received and considered.
-When sending to Headquarters, please send one copy of the annual report and accounts via email to `Governance@scouts.org.uk <mailto:Governance@scouts.org.uk>`__.
+When sending to Headquarters, please send one copy of the annual report and accounts via email to `finance@scouts.org.uk <mailto:Governance@scouts.org.uk>`__.

 i.
-If called upon to do so, the County Treasurer must send a copy of the latest statement of accounts to Country and National Headquarters, via email to `Governance@scouts.org.uk <mailto:Governance@scouts.org.uk>`__.
+If called upon to do so, the County Treasurer must send a copy of the latest statement of accounts to Country and National Headquarters, via email to `finance@scouts.org.uk <mailto:Governance@scouts.org.uk>`__.

 j.
 If the County is a registered charity a copy of the annual report and accounts must also be sent to the Charity regulator within ten months of the end of the financial year-end.

 k.
 The annual statement of accounts must account for all monies received or paid on behalf of the County, including any County Scout Network if applicable, Committees and County Scout Active Support Units.

 l.
 If the annual gross income or expenditure is above the limits laid down in the factsheet Accounting and Audit Requirements for Group, Districts, Counties/Areas and Scottish Regions the statement of accounts must be in the form of a Statement of Financial Activities (SOFA) with balance sheet.
-The factsheet is available from `www.scouts.org.uk <https://members.scouts.org.uk/supportresources/3265/accounting-and-reporting-requirements?cat=419,55,261,395>`__
+More details are available from `https://www.scouts.org.uk/volunteers/running-things-locally/finances-and-insurance/accounting-and-reporting/ <https://www.scouts.org.uk/volunteers/running-things-locally/finances-and-insurance/accounting-and-reporting/>`__

 m.
 If the annual gross income or total income is less than the limits laid down in the factsheet an annual receipts and payments account together with a statement of assets and liabilities may be prepared instead.